SCHOOLS BY STATE

 Forensic Psychology Job Outlook

-Choosing a job in the field of forensic psychology is something that appeals to many individuals.
+Choosing a job from the many forensic psychology careers available is something that appeals to many individuals.
 Combining an affinity for psychology and the criminal justice system makes this job field one that is sure to have long term growth.
 Individuals choosing to specialize in forensic psychology can find …the work done by forensic psychologists has proven to be vital to our judicial system, which is why occupational growth in this specialty is anticipated”jobs within the criminal justice system, therapy facilities and academic institutions.
 Because of the education required, working environment, clientele and academic uses, a forensic psychologist has an extremely positive job outlook.
-In fact, the U.S. Department’s Bureau of Labor and Statistics expects the job availability for psychologists to increase 12 percent between 2008 and 2018.
+In fact, the BLS expects the job availability for psychologists to increase 19 percent between 2014 and 2024.
 Of course, this depends upon an individual’s specialty.
-For example, school psychologists can expect this increase to be around 11 percent, while forensic psychologists could experience an increase of at least 14 percent.
+For example, school psychologists can expect this increase to be around 20 percent, while forensic psychologists could experience an increase of at least 10 percent.

 The projected increase in demand for trained psychologists is an indication of how important this profession is to virtually every facet of our society.
 Specifically, the work done by forensic psychologists has proven to be vital to our judicial system, which is why occupational growth in this specialty is anticipated.
 Not only have these professionals had a positive impact in the courtroom, but their work has also been a great influence in police departments.